clvrobj/Emacsome/README.md

 Keys already supported by the browser/OS won't  include in this ext.

 ##TODO:
-* C / M key can be customized
+* C / M key customized